 Dandelion leaves contain abundant vitamins, such as A, C, and K, and minerals, mainly calcium, potassium, iron, and manganese.
-After so many cold and nutrient-poor winter months, dandelion is traditionally a very anticipated food.
+After so many cold and nutrient-poor winter months, dandelion is traditionally a very anticipated food in our country.

-You can use the healthy dandelion greens in this fantastic Dandelion Salad.
-It is also a great way to use up any leftover Easter Eggs.
+This salad is also a great way to use up any leftover Easter Eggs.
 And if you have leftover ham, you can throw it in there, too.
 The hardest part of this salad is going out to the nearest meadow and painstakingly picking up the right dandelion leaves… and then cleaning and washing it.
 Or, you could probably just buy it at the nearest market.

 - 100 g dandelion greens